 CCY’s YouthFirst is a community of teens and pre-teens from across the Bay Area who come together to discuss important questions and build the skills they need as they move into young adulthood.
 Programs include leadership skills development, internships, career exploration, and Jewish service-learning.

-Even in what can feel like isolating times, it’s important to put in the work to find and maintain your village.
+It’s important to put in the work to find and maintain your village.
 Not only will you benefit from having others to rely on but being exposed to diverse communities and forming attachments with other adults will allow your children to develop into well-rounded, empathic people.

 As always, we’re here to help you in every way we can.